Interpretable Early Warnings using Machine Learning in an Online Game-experiment

 \subsection{The r/place game-experiment}

 To predict transitions, we choose r/place~\cite{Place2024} as our study system, as it provides data on complex interactions of millions of participants.
-Presented as a game without a specific goal, the r/place event allowed registered Reddit users to select any pixel on a canvas, choose a new color from a palette, and then wait for a 5-minute \textit{cooldown} before changing another pixel (see Fig.~\ref{fig:rplace}a).
-This game-experiment has been hosted by Reddit three times: in 2017, 2022, and 2023.
+Presented as a game without a specific goal, r/place allowed registered Reddit users to select any pixel on a canvas, choose a new color from a palette, and then wait for a 5-minute \textit{cooldown} before changing another pixel (see Fig.~\ref{fig:rplace}a).
+We use the term \textit{event} to refer to each r/place game-experiment that Reddit hosted, which happened in 2017, 2022 and 2023.
+Each event lasted several days and followed the same basic rules.
 The striking complexity of the resulting collective art is evident in the snapshots of the full 2022 canvas shown in Fig.~\ref{fig:rplace}b.
 Various aspects of the 2017 experiment have been studied~\cite{armstrongCoordinationPeerProduction2018, mullerCompressionCulturalEvolution2018, rappazLatentStructureCollaboration2018, vachherUnderstandingCommunityLevelConflicts2020, litherlandInstructionVsEmergence2021, israeliFlyingColorsPredicting2023, wuLargescaleCollectiveDynamics2024, botelhoArtExpandedField2024}, while the 2022 and 2023 events have been discussed only once~\cite{wuLargescaleCollectiveDynamics2024}.

 We use the full data of pixel changes publicly released by Reddit, which includes anonymized user identifiers for each pixel change, for the 2022 and 2023 events.
 The 2022 event welcomed 10.4 million participants who changed pixel colors 160 million times over 3.5 days, while the 2023 event saw 8.6 million participants making 134 million changes over 5.4 days.
 We use the 2022 event as our primary system because it was the most popular, with ten times more participants than in 2017, and we use the 2023 event to test the generality of our predictions.
-The canvas started with 1 million pixels and 16 color choices (8 in 2023) and was later expanded in discrete steps to 4 million pixels (6 million in 2023) with 32 color choices.
-Detailed rules, statistics, and data provenance on the r/place events are given in section~\ref{secSI:rplacedata} of the Supporting Information (SI), along with global canvas distributions in Fig.~\ref{figSI:rplace}.
+The canvas started with 1 million pixels and 16 color choices (8 in 2023) and was later expanded in discrete steps to 4 million pixels (6 million in 2023) with 32 color choices---see SI Table~\ref{tabSI:extensions}.
+Detailed rules, statistics, and data provenance on the r/place events are given in Section~\ref{secSI:rplacedata} of the Supporting Information (SI), along with global canvas distributions in Fig.~\ref{figSI:rplace}.